galaxyproject/training-material/topics/statistics/tutorials/intro-to-ml-with-r/tutorial.md

 > ### {% icon question %} Question
 >
 > 1. Calculate RMSE for the test data and check if the model is not overfit.
-> 2. Evaluating model using R Square - on training set.
+> 2. Evaluating model using R_square - on training set.
-> 3. Calculate R_Square for the test data and check if the model is not overfit.
+> 3. Calculate R_square for the test data and check if the model is not overfit.
 >
 > > ### {% icon solution %} Solution
 > >